FIU HONORS COLLEGE

 SPAIN STUDY ABROAD: MIAMI ESPANA IDA Y VUELTA

 John William Bailly ￭ email@example.com ￭ 305.348.4100 ￭ Office Hours by appointment

 Students must examine the influence of the Americas in Spain.
 The project should be multidimensional: examine commonalities, highlight differences, and explore ambiguities.

-Students will form 6 groups of 3 students.
+Students will form groups of 3 to 4 students.
 Each group will be assigned one section of each respective city.
 Groups will have the duration of the stay to explore.
 Student groups must explore the history, culture, location, contemporary people of their respective location/institution.

-Similar to a research paper, all sources must be cited for a film project.
-If you utilize an existing film for inspiration or incorporate clips or pictures from someone else, you cite those sources in your film credits.
+Similar to a research paper, all sources must be cited for an artwork, photograph, or film.
+If you utilize an existing image for inspiration or incorporate clips or pictures from someone else, you cite those source.
 Failure to do is plagiarism.